 ||College||College of Arts, Humanities and Social Sciences

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 ||Availability||Not available to visiting students

-Education for sustainable development contains all of the content of environmental education but starts from the aim of people altering their behaviour to achieve sustainable living, ie living in a way that does not deplete non-renewable resources which will be needed by future generations.
-It acknowledges that people are the problem and the solution to most environmental problems and recognises that economic, political, social and cultural behaviour have a big part to play in sustainable living.
+LfS contains all of the content of environmental education but starts from the aim of people altering their behaviour to achieve sustainable living, e.g. living in a way that does not deplete non-renewable resources which will be needed by future generations.
+It acknowledges that people are the problem and the solution to most environmental problems and recognises that economic, political, social and cultural behaviour are significant elements in understanding sustainable living.

 These developing ideas create exciting opportunities for outdoor educationalists.
-Because outdoor education depends to a large extent on direct experience of different environments, and multi-sensory approaches to learning, there are specific opportunities to engage in ESD not readily available through class-based education.
+Because outdoor education depends to a large extent on direct experience of different environments, and multi-sensory approaches to learning, there are specific opportunities to engage in LfS that is residentially based because many such outcomes are not readily available through class-based education.
 However, research suggests that outdoor educators tend to define environmental education very narrowly focussing on, for example, avoiding trampling over rare plants, not disturbing birds, taking care to limit erosion at abseil sites, creating wildlife habitats and instructing pupils that litter can be harmful to wildlife.
 These differing definitions provide a starting point from which this course will explore the role of outdoor education in relation to values and attitudes.
 This will be done by looking at theoretical positions which transcend the belief that environmental education is simply about the 'green' environment.
 A central theme of the course is the relationship between human beings and the non-human world.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| None

 On completion of this course, the student will be able to: